alurm/constructions/README.md

 ## Nil

-This type exists because it's value is different.
+This type exists because it’s value is different.
 Sometimes putting it somewhere causes an error.

 ## Blank